 If the victim sustained serious injuries, you could be facing a great bodily injury enhancement (GBI) under California Penal Code 12022.7.

 Penalties for a felony conviction can be increased if you have a prior conviction in the past 7 years for corporal injury on a spouse, domestic battery, assault causing serious bodily injury, assault with a deadly weapon, or sexual battery.
-Also, under AB 3129, you will lose your gun rights permanently if convicted of a Penal Code 273.5 misdemeanor or felony case.
+Also, under Assembly Bill 3129, you will lose your gun rights permanently if convicted of a Penal Code 273.5 misdemeanor or felony case.

 Penal Code Section 243(e) – Domestic Battery